flatten-official/flatten-somalia/docs/Database Script Testing Procedure.md

 ENVIRONMENT=dev
 ```

-2. Run `yarn scripts packages/db-scripts/src/<SCRIPT-NAME>` to run the script and its success tests on the development database.
+2. Run `yarn scripts <SCRIPT-NAME>` to run the script and its success tests on the development database.

 #### Test on a copy of production